 - Not taking tax deductions

 - Failing to communicate directly with your spouse

 - Accepting an offer just to get it over with

 You should make a complete list of your monthly living expenses, which includes cost-of-living increases for the duration of alimony (paid or received).
 Each year the costs for utilities, groceries, lawn care, health, and home insurance increase.
 If you don’t consider cost-of-living increases, your alimony probably won’t cover your expenses after the first year of divorce.
 If you are paying alimony, you need to know your correct expenses or you may agree to alimony that you cannot afford.

-Attorneys / lawyers are trained to handle the legal issues.
-Even the best Nashville divorce attorneys / lawyers are not certified divorce financial planners and were not trained to perform financial analysis.
-Our firm works with your attorney / lawyer or mediator to provide the back-up calculations to support your alimony request or support why your spouse’s alimony request is not reasonable.
+Your attorney is trained to handle the legal issues.
+Even the best Nashville divorce attorneys are not certified divorce financial planners, were not trained to perform financial analysis or address tax issues.
+Our firm works with your attorney or mediator to provide the back-up calculations to support your alimony request or support why your spouse’s alimony request is not reasonable.

 Not correctly utilizing experts